Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/sequence-diagrams.md

 4. The smart lock should appear on the dashboard as either locked or unlocked.
 5. The user can now perform the actions mapped to unlocking and locking.

-## Use Case 5: Adding Reminders through Gestures
+## Use Case 5: Getting the top news

 <Figure caption={"Use Case 5.
 Adding Reminders through Gestures"}>